syncfusion-content/winui-docs/winui/Circular-Charts/Title.md

 # Header in WinUI Charts (SfCircularChart)

-[Header](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartBase.html#Syncfusion_UI_Xaml_Charts_ChartBase_Header) property is used to define the title for the chart.
+The [Header](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartBase.html#Syncfusion_UI_Xaml_Charts_ChartBase_Header) property is used to define the title for the chart.

 {% tabs %}